Review of Educational Research

-The Review of Educational Research (RER) publishes comprehensive reviews of literature related to education and does not publish new empirical work, except in the context of meta-analytic reviews of an area.
+The Review of Educational Research (RER) publishes comprehensive reviews of literature related to education.
+RER does not publish original empirical research, and all analyses should be incorporated in a broader integrative review.
 Please check the journal’s Aims and Scope to see if your manuscript is appropriate to submit to RER.

 All manuscripts should be submitted electronically to the editorial team at http://mc.manuscriptcentral.com/rer.
-For questions or inquiries about manuscripts, email the editors, Frank C. Worrell or Zeus Leonardo at REReditors@aera.net.
-Manuscripts may not be submitted via e-mail.
+For questions or inquiries about manuscripts, please contact the 2022–2025 editors at REReditors@aera.net.

 Researchers who intend to submit studies for publication should consult the Standards for Reporting on Research in AERA Publications adopted by the AERA Council.
 We also recommend consulting (a) the Guidelines for Reviewers, which outline the criteria under which manuscripts are reviewed for publication by AERA and (b) recent previous editions of the journal.
 Individuals submitting systematic reviews or meta-analyses should also consult The PRISMA Statement (http://www.prisma-statement.org) as well the article on “Reporting Standards for Research in Psychology” in American Psychologist, 63, 839 – 851 (doi:10.1037/0003-066X.63.9.839).

 When you upload your initial submission, upload (a) a separate title page that is not blinded with an Author Note based on the 7th edition of the APA Manual, (b) the main manuscript, which includes a BLINDED title page, an abstract with keywords at the bottom, and the rest of the document including tables and figures, and (c) Author Bios.